top of page

 Is the normal distribution a misnomer?
 The word 'normal' in "normal distribution" may seem like a misnomer.
 Since normal distributions are the exception in human affairs, not the rule, perhaps a better name would be the "abnormal distribution" or the "unusually calm distribution."

-When considering a distribution, their central tendency measurements should be compared to a) normality, b) each other, and then, c) to the context of that distribution's past reality.
+When considering a distribution, its central tendency measurements should be compared to a) normality, b) each other, and then, c) to the context of that distribution's past reality.
 These 3 comparisons give us clues to interpreting data the way an artist paints a picture.
 The tools for an artist are paint and a paintbrush.
 However, for our intrepid statistical moments language interpreter, their tools are data and statistics.
 These clues are only a starting point.
 The clues suggest a line of inquiry involving the other statistical moments.

 The data interpreter to artist comparison.
 The initial title picture shows a window looking out to a mountainous landscape.
 That landscape is filtered by a black screen covered with data.
 That data describes the landscape.
 It is the statistics that help our data interpreter understand that landscape through the data.